Hanja: Decline in South Korea

 Park's Hanja ban was not formally lifted until 1992 under the government of Kim Young-sam.
 In 1999, the government of Kim Dae-jung actively promoted Hanja by placing it on signs on the road, at bus stops, and in subways.
 In 1999, Han Mun was reintroduced as a school elective and in 2001 the Hanja Proficiency Test was introduced.
 In 2005, an older law, the Law Concerning Hangul Exclusivity was repealed as well.
-In 2013 all elementary schools in Seoul started teaching Hanja.
-However, the result is that Koreans who were educated in this period having never been formally educated in Hanja are unable to use them, and thus the use of Hanja has plummeted in orthography until the modern day.
+In 2013, all elementary schools in Seoul started teaching Hanja.
+However, the result is that Koreans who were educated in this period having never been formally educated in Hanja are unable to use them, and thus the use of Hanja has plummeted in writing until the modern day.
 Hanja is now very rarely used and is almost only used for abbreviations in newspaper headlines (e.g. 中 for China, 韓 for Korea, 美 for the United States, 日 for Japan, etc.), for clarification in text where a word might be confused for another due to homophones (e.g. 이 사장 (李 社長) vs. 이사장 (理事長)), or for stylistic use such as the 辛 used on Shin Ramyun packaging.

+Decline in North Korea

 Since June 1949, Hanja has not officially been used in North Korea, and, in addition, most texts are now commonly written horizontally instead of vertically.
 Many words borrowed from Chinese have also been replaced in the North with native Korean words, due to the North's policy of linguistic purism.
 Nevertheless, a large number of Chinese-borrowed words are still widely used in the North (although written in Hangul), and Hanja still appear in special contexts, such as recent North Korean dictionaries.
 The replacement has been less total in South Korea where, although usage has declined over time, some Hanja remain in common usage in some contexts.

 Character formation

 Each Hanja is composed of one of 214 radicals plus in most cases one or more additional elements.
 The vast majority of Hanja use additional elements to indicate the sound of the character, but a few Hanja are purely pictographic, and some were formed in other ways.

 The historical use of Hanja in Korea has changed over time.
 Hanja became prominent in use by the elite class between the 3rd and 4th centuries by the Three Kingdoms.
 The use came from the Chinese that migrated into Korea.
 With them they brought the writing system Hanja.
 Thus the hanja being used came from the characters already being used by the Chinese at the time.

 Since Hanja was primarily used by the elite and scholars, it was hard for others to learn, thus much character development was limited.
 Scholars in the 4th century used this to study and write Confucian classics.
 Character formation is also coined to the idu form which was a Buddhist writing system for Chinese characters.
-This practice however was limited due to the opinion of Buddhism whether it was favorable at the time or not.
+This practice was limited however, depending on whether the opinion of Buddhism was favorable or not at the time.